Advocate: Jersey and the Bailiwick of Guernsey

 Jersey and the Bailiwick of Guernsey are two separate legal jurisdictions, have largely two different sets of laws and have two separate, but similar, legal professions.
 In both jurisdictions, Advocates—properly called Advocates of the Royal Court—are the only lawyers with general rights of audience in their courts.

 To be eligible to practice as an advocate in Jersey, it is necessary first to have a law degree from a British university or a Graduate Diploma in Law and to have qualified as a recognized legal professional in England and Wales, Scotland or Northern Ireland.
 Thereafter, a candidate must undertake two years of practical experience in a law office dealing with Jersey law, enrol on the Jersey Law Course provided by the Institute of Law, Jersey and pass examinations in six subjects.
 Alternatively, a person may apply to become a Jersey advocate two years after qualifying as a Jersey solicitor.

 To become an advocate in Guernsey, one has to possess a valid law degree or diploma, plus a qualification as an English barrister or solicitor, or a French avocat.
 They must then study for the Guernsey Bar.
 Three months of study of Norman law at the Université de Caen (University of Caen) is required; this is no longer required for entry into the legal profession in Jersey.

 Guernsey Advocates dress in the same way as barristers, but substitute a black biretta-like toque for a wig, while those in Jersey go bare-headed.
 Advocates are entitled to prefix their names with 'Advocate'; e.g. Mr. Tostevin is called to the Guernsey Bar and is henceforth known as Advocate Tostevin.

 The head of the profession of advocate in each bailiwick is called the Bâtonnier.

 Netherlands

 In the Netherlands, the professional conduct and the professional education of the advocates is regulated by the Dutch bar association (Nederlandse orde van advocaten) pursuant to the Advocates Act (Advocatenwet).

-Once a Dutch advocate is sworn in, he or she is admitted to the bar conditionally, and has full rights of audience with the district courts and court of appeal.
+Dutch advocates are admitted to the bar conditionally, and have full rights of audience with the district courts and court of appeal.
 In order to obtain unconditional qualification, the advocate has to complete the Dutch bar education (Beroepsopleiding Advocaten) and fulfil certain requirements (which may vary among the various judicial regions within the Netherlands) under the supervision of a senior advocate (the patroon) for a period of at least three years, called the stage.
 During this time, the advocate is referred to as an advocaat-stagiair(e).

 In court, advocates must wear a long black robe (a toga) and a white pleated band (a bef).